Levi-Thieme/Mio/README.md

 # Mio

-This is an instant messaging web application that uses sockets for messaging.
+This is an instant messaging web application with the following features: user accounts, user friends, chat rooms.